Labor in Mexico

 The Mexican Labor Force You Need, For Less

-The workforce throughout Mexico is diverse, ranging from production labor (direct labor) to highly skilled professionals (indirect labor).
-This lends itself well to a variety of companies manufacturing in Mexico.
-Also, the maquiladora’s 60+ year history of manufacturing in Mexico has resulted in a well-trained labor force, which includes a multigenerational pool of manufacturing talent throughout the country and in almost every industry.
+The workforce throughout Mexico is diverse, ranging from production labor (that is, direct labor) to highly skilled professionals (known as indirect labor).
+This diverse mix of education, training and skill lends itself well to a variety of companies manufacturing in Mexico.
+What’s more, the maquiladora’s 60+ year history of manufacturing in Mexico has resulted in a well-trained labor force, which includes a multigenerational pool of manufacturing talent throughout the country and in almost every industry.

 Direct Labor